 note: adopted 2004; after the Rose Revolution, a new anthem with music based on the operas "Abesalom da Eteri" and "Daisi" was adopted

-Germany name: "Lied der Deutschen" (Song of the Germans)
+name: "Lied der Deutschen" (Song of the Germans)

 lyrics/music: August Heinrich HOFFMANN VON FALLERSLEBE/Franz Joseph HAYDN